 What is onabotulinumtoxinA?

-OnabotulinumtoxinA has also been called botulinum toxin type A. It is injected into the skin or muscle to treat migraine headaches, excessive sweating, muscle spasms or stiffness, eye muscle conditions (such as crossed eyes), eyelid twitching, and urinary leakage.
+OnabotulinumtoxinA (formerly called botulinum toxin type A) is injected into the skin or muscle to treat migraine headaches, excessive sweating, muscle spasms or stiffness, eye muscle conditions (such as crossed eyes, eyelid twitching), and urinary leakage.
 It is also used cosmetically to reduce the look of wrinkles.
 Some brand names include Botox® or Botox Cosmetic®.

 What is the difference between onabotulinumtoxinA and botulism?

 OnabotulinumtoxinA is a germ-free medical treatment made from the purified toxin of a bacterium called Clostridium botulinum.
-This bacterium causes a rare illness called botulism.
-Botulism is most commonly caused by eating food contaminated with bacterium and its toxin.
+Clostridium botulinum can cause a rare illness called botulism.
+People get botulism most commonly by eating food contaminated with Clostridium botulinum.
 Botulism bacteria is most common in foods that are not properly preserved, like home canned foods, fermented foods (i.e. sauerkraut and pickled foods), or dented canned foods.
 The bacteria are killed by heating foods for longer than 5 minutes at greater than 185°F (85°C).
 People with botulism can have weakness, vision problems, difficulty swallowing, dry mouth, breathing problems, and trouble speaking.
 In some cases, it can be fatal.
 Botulism is not contagious.

 Does onabotulinumtoxinA get into my bloodstream or cross the placenta?